ayoubabozer/kickstarter/Readme.md

-# Decision Tree Classification in Python
-This is a project is using decision tree algorithm, which is one of the many Machine Learning algorithms.

-Classification: given input data, it is class A or class B?
-In this project we will visualize a decision tree using the Python module pydotplus and the module graphviz.
+# Calculating companies stocks risk
+This is a project calculating logarithmic rate of return and standard deviation (risk)  of two companies,
+- PG - Procter & Gamble
+- BEI.DE - Beiersdorf

+we are using three of the must-have python packages for Data Science and Finance:
+- NumPy : allowing us to work with multidimensional arrays, and a fast numeric array computations
+- Pandas : allowing us to organize data in a tabular form, and quickly loading remote data or a .csv file.
+- Matplotlib : a 2D plotting library specially designed for visualization of Numpy computations.

+with this project we reinforce the fact that stocks with higher expected return, OFTEN embed MORE risks.

 ## Getting Started